 You may have had a long journey with plenty of medical intervention to get this far.
 Now is the time to relax, let mother nature do her job and enjoy your swelling belly.

-Schedule: 1 treatment per week, or as needed.
+Suggested Schedule: 1 treatment per week, or as needed.

-Headaches are suffered by some women in the early part of pregnancy, and will in most cases respond quickly to treatment.
+Headaches are suffered by some women in the early part of pregnancy, and will, in most cases, respond quickly to treatment.

 Fatigue or Anaemia: many women notice that acupuncture helps them cope with the fatigue of early pregnancy.
-Later on, if fatigue persists then acupuncture and moxa combined with dietary measures or iron supplements will improve energy levels.
+Later on, if fatigue persists then acupuncture and moxa combined with dietary measures or iron supplements may improve energy levels.

 Varicose veins in the legs or vulva cause local pain; while acupuncture does not cure these conditions it reduces the associated discomfort.

 Haemorrhoids are a common complaint during pregnancy and especially after labour.
 Acupuncture and diet can help manage these and reduce discomfort.

 Depression: acupuncture may be considered as an alternative to antidepressants in pregnant women where medication is not deemed appropriate by the GP, obstetrician or midwife.